CS5008Fall2025/midterm-report-zembug/README.md

 ```

-Iterative Aprroach
+**Iterative Approach**

 With the iterative approach, the Big O notation is $O(n)$, representing linear time.
 This is because the loop runs once for each value from 2 up to $n$, performing a constant-time operation at each step.
 The algorithm starts with the base cases and computes each Fibonacci number in sequence, avoiding any redundant calculations.

-For space, it uses a constant $O(1)$, since it only requires a fixed number of variables to track the current and previous values.
+For space, ithe algorithm uses a constant $O(1)$, since it only requires a fixed number of variables to track the current and previous values.
 As a result, memory usage remains constant regardless of the input size.
 [6]

 Iterative pseudocode:
 ```text